openshift-cs/okd.io/docs/guides/virt-baremetal-upi/index.md

     spec:
       imagePullPolicy: IfNotPresent
       pathConfig:
-        path: "/var/hpvolumes" #The path of the directory on the node
+        path: "/var/hpvolumes" # The path of the directory on the node
-        useNamingPrefix: false #Use the name of the PVC bound to the created PV as part of the directory name.
+        useNamingPrefix: false # Use the name of the PVC bound to the created PV as part of the directory name.
     ```

-3. Creating the CR in the `kubevirt-hyperconverged` namespace:
+3. Create the CR in the `kubevirt-hyperconverged` namespace:

     ```bash
     $ oc create -n kubevirt-hyperconverged -f hostpathprovisioner_cr.yaml
     ```

 #### Creating a StorageClass for the HostPathProvisioner operator
 1. Create the YAML file for the storage class.
 For example:

     ```bash
     $ touch hppstorageclass.yaml
     ```

 2. Edit that file.
 For example:

     ```yaml
     apiVersion: storage.k8s.io/v1
     kind: StorageClass